ojalaquellueva/php_utilities/README.md

 * Main php utilities repo as of 14 Sep.
 2020
 * Compatible with PHP7+ (e.g., mysqli)
 * Updated to PHP8 Apr.
 2021

+## WARNING

+* Edit these files ***only*** in the "Master local repo",
+  as shown above.
+Files at any other location have been copied there automatically by git as part of a submodule.
+  Changes to files in submodules will be lost.